top of page

 A financial planner evaluates and collaborates with you to establish long-term financial goals, based on your needs and desires.
 A financial plan includes a strategy for managing and growing your wealth, as well as an analysis of your risk tolerance based on your circumstances.

 Estate planning focuses on putting the proper legal documents in place to ensure implementation of your goals and wishes for the future, both for yourself and for your family.
-The documents address concerns that are different from your financial goals.
+These documents address concerns that are different from your financial goals.

 When you create a thorough, careful estate plan, you accomplish these important goals:

-• Minimize taxes and maintain personal and financial privacy of your estate after death
+• Minimize taxes and maintain personal and financial privacy of your estate after death.

-• Ensure that your assets and legacy benefit individuals of your choosing upon your death
+• Ensure that your assets and legacy benefit individuals of your choosing upon your death.

-• Determine whether your beneficiaries receive all your assets outright or whether a person you select manages and distributes those assets to your beneficiaries according to your directions
+• Determine whether your beneficiaries receive all your assets outright or whether a person you select manages and distributes those assets to your beneficiaries according to your directions.

-• Designate the people who will care for your children and manage their finances in the event you are not able to fulfill those responsibilities
+• Designate the people who will care for your children and manage their finances in the event you are not able to fulfill those responsibilities.

-• Designate individuals to provide personal care, decision making, and financial management, in the event you become unable to do so yourself
+• Designate individuals to provide personal care, decision making, and financial management, in the event you become unable to do so yourself.

-• Communicate your final wishes
+• Communicate your final wishes.

 If you do not have an estate plan, state law determines who gets your property and makes your decisions if you become incapacitated.
 Your loved ones may need to ask a court to decide who makes the decisions and who receives your assets.
 Those people may not be the individuals you would choose.